Selective Service & Drug Penalties for Aid Canceled

 Previously, males 18 years of age had to register with Selective Service as a requirement for receiving federal aid resources.
 Students who completed the FAFSA were also checked against the Selective Service database to ensure compliance with this requirement.

-With this portion of the Higher Education Act now rescinded as part of the FAFSA Simplification Act, the Department has decided to implement this change early so as to not restrict aid eligibility between 2021-22 and the full implementation of the Act.
+With this portion of the Higher Education Act now rescinded as part of the FAFSA Simplification Act, the Department of Education decided to implement this change early beginning with 2021-22

 Male U.S. citizens are still required to register for Selective Service upon reaching the age of 18.
 In Ohio, Selective Service registration remains a requirement to receive in-state tuition at public universities.
 However, Selective Service registration requirements are no longer required for eligibility for Title IV (federal aid) funds.